ryanjwise/Example_Code/ruby/ca-intro/todo-app/README.md

 ## Purpose

-To do app that allows a user to easily maintain  a list of tasks
+To create an app that allows a user to easily keep track of task in terminal.

 ## Features

 ### MVP

-- Add tasks
+- Add Task
-- Display tasks
+- Retrieve tasks/ List tasks
-- Edit Tasks
+- Remove a task
-- Task complete
+- Task completion
-- Remove tasks
+- Edit task
-- Persistant storage
+- Persistent storage

 ### Extras

 - Dates
+- Task can have notes
-- Notes on tasks
+- Subtask
-- Subtasks
+- Categories
-- Sorting Tasks
+- Sort tasks
-- Sharing Tasks
+- Share tasks